Gusii Community Network Training – Kenya

 GUCONET is an international network working for the sustainable development of the Gusii community.
 Clean water is a very high priority for the GUCONET secretariat, as they have identified clean water as a major way to lower the disease burden on the community already strapped for health care resources.

 Six established groups already identified will send 10 participants each to a five-day training in BioSand Filter fabrication, distribution, installation, and maintenance.
 They will also learn to teach community sanitation and hygiene.
-At the conclusion of the training, six separate workshops will be set up, with all necessary tools, steel molds, and starter materials.
-During the training the teams will undergo a brief introduction on small scale business management.
+At the conclusion of the training, six separate workshops will be set up, with all the necessary tools, steel molds, and starter materials.
+During the training, the teams will undergo a brief introduction to small-scale business management.
 The teams will be able to make filters and sell them to the entire Gusii Community hence making them self-reliant.

 The work of the group will be overseen by the GUCONET secretariat.